exercism/python/concepts/lists/about.md

 ```

-One common way to compose a list of values is to use `list.append()` with a loop:
+One common way to compose a list of values is to use `list.append()` within a loop:

 ```python